RyanBaer42/tic-tac-toe/README.md

 ### Wins + Challenges:
 Some challenges included:
 - Using class to class interaction to properly update game grids with the correct player icon.
-- Creating attributes to detirmine if a game has ben won and swap from player to player based off of who started the game previously.
+- Creating attributes to detirmine if a game has been won and swap from player to player based off of who started the game previously.

 Some wins included:
 - I wrote DRY conditionals to detimine if a player had in-fact won the game.
 There is little to no redundancies in my game.js file.